 S.No.
-Programme Admission Requirements C. L. Build documents of the construction of the second s Second second sec Students with any Under Graduate Degree MBA - Shipping from UGC recognised institutions with and Logistics 10+2+3 (or) 10+2+4 years of study and those 1 Management appearing for their final examination (subject (ODL & OL) to passing) in the prescribed pattern are eligible to apply for MBA programme
+Programme Admission Requirements C. L. Mattheway and The Construction States Students with any Under Graduate Degree MBA - Shipping from UGC recognised institutions with and Logistics 10+2+3 (or) 10+2+4 years of study and those 1 Management appearing for their final examination (subject (ODL & OL) to passing) in the prescribed pattern are eligible to apply for MBA programme